devaldana/cubes/README.md

 ```
 Remember use `application/json` Content-Type header.
 After run it, you should get a response with the space representation in way of arrays along with the sum of 76.

+Also, remember you can open the index.html file in the frontend application to get access to the web interface.

 ## Running the tests
 To run the tests, run `mvn test` command.